japila-books/apache-spark-internals/docs/executor/CoarseGrainedExecutorBackend.md

 onStart(): Unit
 ----

-NOTE: `onStart` is part of xref:rpc:RpcEndpoint.adoc#onStart[RpcEndpoint contract] that is executed before a RPC endpoint starts accepting messages.
+NOTE: `onStart` is part of rpc:RpcEndpoint.md#onStart[RpcEndpoint contract] that is executed before a RPC endpoint starts accepting messages.

 When executed, you should see the following INFO message in the logs: